mustavikhan05/course-finder/tasks.md

    - Config settings in config/settings.py

 4. **User Interface**:
+   - Implemented both CLI and Web interfaces
-   - Color-coded text-based dashboard
-   - Shows top 10 schedules ranked by score
+   - CLI: Color-coded text-based dashboard showing top 10 schedules
+   - Web: Modern React frontend with responsive design
+   - Real-time updates with 30-second auto-refresh
+   - Favorites system with localStorage persistence

+5. **Backend API**:
+   - Flask backend with RESTful endpoints
+   - CORS support for cross-origin requests
-   - Highlights new/changed schedules
+   - JSON responses with schedules and metadata
-   - Refreshes every 30 seconds
+   - Error handling and status reporting

 The system is now fully functional for monitoring available course sections and finding optimal schedules that meet all 11 hard constraints, ranked according to the 3 soft preferences.
+Both CLI and Web interfaces are operational, with the web interface offering additional features like favorites and filtering.

 ## 7. Optional Enhancements (if time permits)